Images and Video by Jan-Willem Dikkers

 I was born and raised in Baltimore, Maryland.

-And when did you get your first break?
+When did you get your first break?

 My first break would technically be American Honey with Andrea Arnold, about three years ago.